 Layer up.
 Your innermost layer should be something that will not retain moisture.
 The second layer should be insulating, and your outermost layer should help protect your body against wind and rain.

 Protect your extremities.
 Wear warm socks on your feet since they are particularly susceptible to frostbite.
 Layering works here too — wear wool ones over socks that’ll help keep your feet dry.

 As far as your hands, choose mittens when you can instead of gloves, since mittens allow your fingers to touch each other and share body heat.
 Don't take them off to use your smartphone, advises WebMD.
 If you must use your phone while you're outside, look for gloves with textured fingertips that allow for swiping.
 Also, wear ear muffs or a hat with ear flaps to protect your ears.

 Limit time outside in frigid weather.
 In below-zero temperatures, frostbite can happen in just 5 to 10 minutes, says the National Weather Service (NWS).
-Check out this handy chart from NWS to see how long you can stay outside before frostbite becomes a serious concern.
+Check out this handy explanation to understand how long you can stay outside before frostbite becomes a serious concern.

 Avoid alcohol.
 The Mayo Clinic says alcohol causes your body to lose heat faster, so plan to partake in that Irish coffee or après-ski cocktails after you get back inside for the day.

 Keep moving.
 Exercise keeps your blood flowing, which keeps your body warm.
 But don't do it to the point of exhaustion, as that will hinder you getting to an emergency room should frostbite set in.